The First 72 Hours

 About the workshop

-Through the workshop you will learn:
+Through the workshop you will:

 • Explore how, together as a community, you can build knowledge and reduce vulnerabilities